Kubeasy LogoKubeasy

 Migrate

 A migrate challenge starts with a working but outdated or suboptimal configuration.
-You need to transform it to meet a new requirement, standard, or best practice — without breaking what already works.
+You need to transition it to a new setup — without breaking what already works.

 This type tests your understanding of Kubernetes evolution: version migrations, configuration improvements, and adopting new patterns.